 Solutions for Getting Embarrassing Mugshots Online

-The important thing here to remember is that these Illinois mugshots publication websites are owned by individuals, not businesses, or the government.
-More so, these sites are not obligated to remove this content by any means.
+The important thing to remember is that people, not the government, manage these Illinois mugshot sites.
+And, these sites do not have to remove this content by any means.

-Furthermore and most importantly, do not send rude emails.
-This will land you into their SPAM folder and you’ll never have a chance to remove your mugshot.
+Additionally, do not send rude emails.
+This will likely land you in a SPAM folder and you’ll never have a chance to remove your mugshot.

 Next, repeat that process with every site you come across to try and diffuse the “bomb” that is your online reputation from exploding.